-Please join us this Wednesday, March 6th for our Ash Wednesday Service - at 7 PM
+Please join us on Wednesday, March 2nd for our Ash Wednesday Service at 7 PM

 Ash Wednesday marks the beginning of the season of Lent.
 Lent is a time when many Christians prepare for Easter by observing a period of fasting, repentance, moderation and spiritual discipline.

 Ash Wednesday emphasizes two themes: our sinfulness before God and our human mortality.
 The service focuses on both themes, helping us to realize that both have been triumphed through the death and resurrection of Jesus Christ.

 During our Ash Wednesday service, Pastor Ron will lightly rub the sign of the cross with ashes onto the foreheads of worshipers.
 The use of ashes as a sign of mortality and repentance has a long history in Jewish and Christian worship.
 Historically, ashes signified purification and sorrow for sins.

 It is traditional to save the palm branches from the previous Palm Sunday service to burn to produce ashes for this service.
 Sometimes a small card or piece of paper is distributed on which each person writes a sin or hurtful or unjust characteristic.
 The cards are then brought to the altar to be burned with the palm branches.
 The ash cross on the forehead is an outward sign of our sorrow and repentance for sins.